 For the Stuffing:

-- In a large skillet, add a little bit of olive oil to the bottom of the pan and add the onions, celery and sausage.
-Continue breaking up the sausage into little crumbles.
+- In a large skillet, add about a Tablespoon of olive oil to the bottom of the pan and add the onions, celery and sausage.
+Continue breaking up the sausage into little crumbles as it cooks.
 Cook until the sausage is cooked through.
 Add the spices and stir.

 - Add the apple, cranberries, bread, parsley, and butter.